 Air dry in the sun whenever possible to help deodorize and brighten.
 Avoid using any fabric softener, scent boosters, or dryer sheets.
 Refrain from drying the item if it still has a smell of gasoline.
 If it does repeat the process.

-The Powerizer website receives consumer reviews daily describing first hand how this one product is an amazing multipurpose detergent and cleaner that effectively cleans everything dirty.
-We strongly encourage consumers to consider enrolling in the Powerizer Subscribe and Save Program which offers 50% off your first purchase and 15% off remaining orders.
+We are blown away by the daily Powerizer reviews describing first hand how this one product is an amazing multipurpose detergent and cleaner that effectively cleans everything dirty.
+We strongly encourage consumers to consider enrolling in the Powerizer Subscribe and Save Program which offers 15% your orders.
 Less time shopping eliminates excess products and meanwhile, it saves you money.
 In addition, Powerizer offers a 30-day money-back guarantee.